Chidinma: 2011–2019:Chidinma, standalone releases, and acting debut

-2021–present: Gospel music transition, New Season, and Psalm 16
+2021–present: Gospel music transition, New Season, Psalm 16, and The Road Best Travelled

-On 2 May 2021, Chidinma released her first gospel single, titled "Jehovah Overdo", along with its music video.
-Described as "a mellow groovy song of praise", the song was produced by EeZee Tee.
+On 2 May 2021, Chidinma released her first gospel single "Jehovah Overdo", along with its music video.
+Described as "a mellow groovy song of praise", the song was produced by Eezee Tee.
 The accompanying music video for "Jehovah Overdo" was directed by Avalon Okpe.
 On 4 May 2021, Chidinma revealed on Instagram that she made a transition to gospel music and is now engage in Christian ministry.
 During her ministration at Enthronement Assembly, she said she decided to turn a new leaf because she believes that it is "time to work for my father.
 He is the one who has called me I did not bring myself here".